Jraigos/Joint_Savings_Account/README.md

 </br>
 </br>

 5. The second deposit of 10 ether in wei is completed.
-The total balance is 11 ETH.
+The total balance of the contract is 11 ETH.
 </br>

 ![Second deposit](Execution_Results/deposit_2.png)
 </br>
 </br>

 6. The third deposit of 5 ETH is completed.
-The total balance is 16 ETH.
+The total balance of the contract is 16 ETH.
 </br>

 ![Third deposit](Execution_Results/deposit_3.png)